LIZ LINDEN

 The Dependent, Sheraton Hotel, New York, NY

-F is for Fake, in collaboration with Jen Kennedy, Cleopatra’s, Brooklyn, NY
+F is for Fake, collaboration with Jen Kennedy, Cleopatra’s, Brooklyn, NY

 2010 The Last Newspaper, in collaboration with Jen Kennedy, New Museum, New York, NY

-Presentation, in collaboration with Nanna Debois Buhl, Lunds Konsthall, Lund, Sweden
+Presentation, collaboration with Nanna Debois Buhl, Lunds Konsthall, Lund, Sweden

 Collective Consumption, Dumbo Arts Festival, Brooklyn, NY

-Analog Sunset, in collaboration with Ethan Breckenridge and Phil Vanderhyden, Ludlow 38, New York, NY
+Analog Sunset, collaboration with Ethan Breckenridge and Phil Vanderhyden, Ludlow 38, New York, NY

 Whitney ISP Studio Exhibition, Art in General, New York, NY

-book swap . . ., in collaboration with Jen Kennedy, DISPATCH, New York, NY
+book swap . . ., collaboration with Jen Kennedy, DISPATCH, New York, NY

 SIGN!
 Art in Odd Places 2009, New York, NY